Tomb Raider: Legend: Story and character design

-The team decided to reboot the series timeline, reworking Lara's character.
-Despite this, they incorporated elements of her original background and earlier adventures into her new backstory and overworld setting as a homage to Core Design's work and the general fan base.
-Select elements from the first Tomb Raider films were also included.
+For the story of Legend, the team reworked Lara's character and backstory.
+Later in a 2016 interview, the team stated their opinion that Legend was not a reboot, but instead a "reimagining" that "modified but drew on pre-existing canon".
+They incorporated elements of her original background and earlier adventures into her new backstory and overworld setting as a homage to Core Design's work and the general fan base.
+Select elements from the first two Tomb Raider films were also included.
 The subtitle "Legend" was intended to represent the return to Lara's origins which the game as a whole represented.
 The story had a three-person team working on it during the entire development period.
 Rather than a "traditional" use of CGI and real-time cutscenes, a combination of in-engine cinematics and dialogue during gameplay told the story.

 The team wanted to include a character from the original continuity, but almost all the major characters Lara had encountered were dead.
-They decided to use a reimagined version of Zip, who had previously cameoed in Tomb Raider Chronicles.
+They decided to use a reimagined version of Zip, who had previously cameoed in Tomb Raider: Chronicles.
 The use of Zip and Alister allowed the team to create a new dynamic for storytelling through dialogue exchanges during gameplay.
 Rutland was initially a "much more stereotypical 'macho' bad guy", but was eventually redesigned into the more intellectual version used in the final game.
 The rebooted story contextualised Lara's treasure hunting to understand and perhaps reverse her mother's fate.
 While the central mystery surrounding Excalibur was completed by the game's end, the central thread of Amelia's fate was left unresolved.
 The team intended it as the main narrative thread binding future instalments.
 The central theme of the game drew from the hero's journey theories of Joseph Campbell.
 The team worked in Arthurian myth and the use of Excalibur as part of the story surrounding Lara's quest.